 This week the authors answer the question: “If you could ask any author, living or dead, one question, who would you ask?
 And what would you ask them?”

-Click on the authors name to be taken to their website or amazon author page.
+Clicking on the authors name will take you to their amazon author page.

 Bio: Rick arrived on the horror scene in 1980 with many of his early novels published by Zebra books.
 He wrote and published over 90 novels and short stories from the early 1980s on.
 In 2011 the Horror Writers Association awarded Rick and Joe R. Lansdale the Bram Stoker Award for Lifetime Achievement.
 Sadly, on March 21 of 2013 we lost Rick to a heart attack.
 For me personally he was a writer who was always willing to help those of us starting out, and though I never met him personally I counted him among my friends.

 A: Bradbury said that he wanted to be buried on Mars in a Campbell soup can in the “Bradbury Abyss”.
 I’d ask Ray if he found his way home to Mars.

 Bio: William writes stories in the science fiction, fantasy and horror genres.
 He is best known for coauthoring the novel Logan’s Run, with George Clayton Johnson.
 He co-wrote the screenplay for the 1976 horror film Burnt Offerings which starred Karen Black and Bette Davis.

 Among his many awards, he was voted a Living Legend in Dark Fantasy by the International Horror Guild in 2002.
 During 2006, he was bestowed the honorary title of Author Emeritus by the Science Fiction and Fantasy Writers of America, Inc. In 2010, he received the Lifetime Achievement award from the Horror Writers Association.
 The world lost William in July of 2021.